-CMV (cytomegalovirus) is a flu-like virus that most people are exposed to at some point in their lives.
+CMV (cytomegalovirus) is a common flu-like virus that up to 85% of U.S. adults have been exposed to by the age of 40.
 You may have already been exposed to CMV without knowing it, because most people infected with CMV have mild symptoms or no symptoms at all.
-However, CMV can be quite serious for babies and people with weakened immune systems.
+However, CMV can be quite serious even fatal for babies and people with weakened immune systems.

 CMV is contagious.
 It is passed through close contact with bodily fluids such as blood, saliva, urine, breast milk and more.
 It is possible for CMV to be passed during an organ transplant or blood transfusion, when the donor is CMV positive and the recipient is CMV negative.

 If a pregnant woman has CMV antibodies in her blood or contracts a CMV infection during her pregnancy, she can pass CMV to her baby through the placenta.
 CMV contracted by an unborn baby is known as congenital CMV.

 As with other viruses, once someone has had CMV, their body retains the antibodies.
 So if you have ever had CMV, it’s likely you are “positive” for the antibodies.
 If you never had CMV, you haven’t produced antibodies against the virus and are considered “CMV negative,” and have CMV negative blood.